jasonbobe/sharing-genome-letters/jason-letter.md

 Hello Family –

-This is a long email, but you don't have to read it all.
-Here is the punchline:
+This is a long email, but here is the punchline:

 **I will make my whole genome public soon.
 If you have serious concerns, please call me immediately.
 This isn’t meant to be alarming, I just want to make sure you are all aware.
 I've talked endlessly about the possibility of this moment for years, so I think you're mostly prepped and maybe even ready to move on to new topics. hehehe**